What Do Seventh-day Adventists Believe About The Second Coming of Christ?

-This was an amazing prediction at the time that it was uttered.
-Because the church consisted of only a handful of followers who hadn’t fully understood who Jesus was, His mission to save men, or the Gospel.
+This was an amazing prediction at that time because the church consisted of only a handful of followers who hadn’t fully understood Jesus, His mission, or the gospel.

-And though many people still need to hear the Gospel (See Revelation 14:6, 7), it’s evident that it’s being spread across the globe quickly.
-And especially with the new technological advances.
+And though many people still need to hear the gospel (Revelation 14:6, 7), it’s being spread across the globe quickly—especially with the new technological advances.

-The fast fulfillment of these signs are evidence of Jesus’ soon return.
+The fast fulfillment of these signs indicates the nearness of Jesus’ return.

 But why hasn’t Jesus returned since His ascension about 2000 years ago?
-Yet all His disciples and followers have always said His coming is near?
+How is it that His disciples and followers have always said His coming is near?

 “Scoffers will come in the last days, walking according to their own lusts, and saying, ‘Where is the promise of His coming?
 For since the fathers fell asleep, all things continue as they were from the beginning of creation.’ … But, beloved, do not forget this one thing, that with the Lord one day is as a thousand years, and a thousand years as one day.
-And that “the Lord is not slack concerning His promise, as some count slackness, but is longsuffering toward us, not willing that any should perish but that all should come to repentance” (2 Peter 3:3-9, NKJV).
+The Lord is not slack concerning His promise, as some count slackness, but is longsuffering toward us, not willing that any should perish but that all should come to repentance” (2 Peter 3:3–5, 2 Peter 8–9, NKJV).

-In other words, God has delayed His coming in order to give us time to get ready.
-Because that day will also be a “day of judgment and perdition of ungodly men” (2 Peter 3:7, NKJV).
+In other words, God has delayed His coming to give us time to get ready.
+Because that day will also be a “day of judgment and destruction of the ungodly” (2 Peter 3:7, CSB).

-So the delay is actually for our own good.
-It gives us more time to grow in Him and share the hope with others as well.
+So the delay is actually for our good.
+It gives us more time to grow in Him and share the hope with others.

-And considering that those who died will be resurrected during and after the Second Coming to meet their judgement, the Second Coming becomes closer to each of us.
-If you die as a believer in Jesus today, the next thing you will wake up to is the return of Christ (if you’re a believer, or at the end of the Millennium to be destroyed eternally for unbelievers).
+And keep in mind that those who die will be resurrected during and after the Second Coming to meet their judgment.
+This thought brings the Second Coming closer to each of us.
+If you die as a believer in Jesus today, the next thing you will wake up to is the return of Christ.

-So, we need to live each waking moment preparing for that grand event.
-We need to be always aware that Christ’s return is the next event after the end of our lives.
-And this could happen anytime for any of us.
+So, the Bible encourages us to live prepared for that grand event, constantly aware that Christ’s return is the next event after the end of our lives.
+It could happen anytime for any of us.

-We prepare for Jesus’ return by a daily, and moment by moment—giving our lives to God.
-We choose to live with Him by prayerfully reading His Word, and obeying what we learn to be God’s way.
-That’s how we walk with Him.
+We prepare for Jesus’ return by daily—and moment by moment—giving our lives to God.
+We choose to live with Him by prayerfully reading His Word and obeying what we learn to be God’s way.

-Paul exhorts us as children of the light who don’t need to be overtaken by the Day of the Lord as a thief.
-He urges us not to sleep “as others do, but let us watch and be sober” (1 Thessalonians 5:4–6, NKJV).
+Paul urges us not to sleep “as others do, but let us watch and be sober” (1 Thessalonians 5:4–6, NKJV).
 As children of the light, we don’t have to be surprised by the Second Coming.

-As a symbol of His return, Jesus told a parable about 10 virgins who were waiting for the coming of the bridegroom (Matthew 25:1–13).
+Jesus told a parable about ten virgins who were waiting for the coming of a bridegroom (Matthew 25:1–13).

 Though all of these women were expecting Him, five of them were not ready when He finally came.
 They didn’t have oil in their lamps, which symbolizes the working of the Holy Spirit in the life of a believer.